What’s On At PICA

 Not constrained by convention, PICA gives artists and audiences a glimpse of what is possible.

-PICA is located in the Perth Cultural Centre – also home to WA Museum, State Library of Western Australia, Art Gallery of Western Australia, The Blue Room Theatre and the State Theatre Centre of Western Australia.
+PICA is located in the Perth Cultural Centre – also home to WA Museum Boola Bardip, The State Library of Western Australia, The Art Gallery of Western Australia, The Blue Room Theatre and the State Theatre Centre of Western Australia.
 It is a 5 minute walk from Perth Train Station and Busport.

 Alongside the gallery is the PICA Bar & Cafe where you can grab your morning coffee, lunch or evening drinks in the relaxed atmosphere of the Cultural Centre.